Mariunil/opcua-tpk4128/README.md

 ## Installation guide

-The client-server demos can be run without any installation by linking to the amalgated open62541.c/.h library files present in the repo.
+The client-server demos can be run without any installation by linking to the amalgamated open62541.c/.h library files present in the repo.

 Navigate to /home/--username--/ or other preferable location and clone this repo: